aisingapore/TagUI/src/media/RPA Workshop.md

   snap|element (page = webpage) ***to*** optional filename|save screenshot to file snap (pdf)|page ***to*** filename.pdf (headless Chrome / PhantomJS)|save webpage to basic pdf
-  table|element (XPath selector only) ***to*** optional filename.csv|save basic html table to csv
+  table|element (XPath selector only) ***to*** optional filename.csv|save basic html table to csv tagui|relative or absolute filename (see MODULES section)|run another tagui flow

-  Tip - to use variables where text is expected, '+variable+' can be used. xpath is an expressive way to identify web elements. if you know xpath and use xpath for element identifier, use double quotes for text //\*[@title="Login"]
+  Tip - to use variables where text is expected, '+variable+' can be used.
+XPath is an expressive way to identify web elements.
+If you know xpath and use xpath for element identifier, use double quotes for text //\*[@title="Login"]

   Pro Step|Parameters (separator in bold)|Purpose
   :-------|:-----------------------------|:------